dnanexus/dxCompiler/doc/ExpertOptions.md

 Logging into an AWS Elastic Container Registry (ECR) is a bit different than logging into a standard docker registry.
 Specifically, the AWS command line client is used to dynamically generate a password from an AWS user profile.
-To handle this use-case, dxCompiler downloads two required files (the AWS `config` and `credentials` files), installs the AWS client, and generates the password. *For this to work, the profile in the `config` file must specify the AWS region.* See the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for more details and examples.
+To handle this use-case, dxCompiler downloads the required AWS `credentials` file, installs the AWS client, and generates the password.
+See the
+[AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
+for more details and examples.

 ```
 {
-  "docker_registry": {
+  "dockerRegistry": {
     "registry": "<aws_account_id>.dkr.ecr.<region>.amazonaws.com",
     "credentials": "dx://myproj/aws_credentials",
-    "awsConfig": "dx://myproj/aws_config",
-    "awsProfile": "perkins"
+    "region": "us-east-1"
   }
 }
 ```